phalado/React-Redux-Capstone/README.md

 [Microverse][mcvs]

 I have no business rights about the characters used in this catalogue.
 This is only for learning purposes.
-All character belong to [DC Comics][https://www.dccomics.com/].
+All character belong to [DC Comics][dc-comics].